-- Pour or scoop a quarter size amount of oil into your palm and begin massaging your skin.
+- Pour or scoop a quarter size amount of oil into the palm of your hand and begin massaging the oil into your dry face.
 Massage gently for up to 2 minutes.
 I usually don’t get 2 minutes in, but 1 will work just fine.
-While you are massaging, turn your water on HOT.
+While you are massaging the skin in circular motions, turn your water on hot.

 - Repeat step 2 1-2 more times.

-When I say “very hot” I mean to get the wash cloth to a temp. that is comfortable to your skin.
+When I say “hot” I mean to get the damp washcloth to a temp. that is comfortable to your skin.
 Don’t push the heat.
 Heat can exacerbate broken capillaries and damage sensitive skin types.
 Listen to your skin, you will know what temperature is right for you.

 After oil cleansing you might not have to use a moisturizer.
 I skip toning, because after oil cleansing, my pores are open and this is a prime time to use a serum, like my wrinkle defense hyaluronic acid serum.